Tson28/X-O-Game/README.md

 Check Live - https://4gm45r-5173.csb.app/
 ## Project Description

-This project is a simple implementation of the classic game of Tic-Tac-Toe using React.
+This project is a simple implementation of the classic game of X-O using React.
 It allows two players to take turns marking squares on a 3x3 grid to win the game.
 Here's how it works:

 ## Gameplay